weltenwort/kibana-plan-context-filter/solution-candidates/candidate-4.md

 * **CON**: Configuring complex options for saved searches is not an established pattern.

-### Variation D3: Saved Searches as Filter Set Definitions
+### Variation D3: Implicit Filter Set Definitions from Saved Searches

 * The user can choose any of the saved searches to apply as a filter set to the context view.